 Is it easy to design equitable facilities?
 The answer is both yes and no. Outside variables have made it difficult to provide what most consider ‘equal’ amenities.

-“Constraints come in the form of square footage limitations, low budgets, athletics program structure, or existing facilities – stacking heavy challenges onto an already complex project process,” said JLG’s Tom Betti, Principal Architect.
+“Constraints come in the form of square footage limitations, low budgets, athletics program structure, or existing facilities – stacking heavy challenges onto an already complex project process,” said JLG’s Sports Practice Studio Leader, Tom Betti.

-“We can absolutely provide the same facilities for men’s and women’s sports, and there are no differences in the fields or ice they play on.
-The locker room, training facilities, lounges, and player amenities should also be equal.
+“We can provide the same facilities, and there are no differences in the fields or ice they play on.
 Unfortunately, there is not always equity in the creation and distribution of these facilities at universities, in professional sports, and in private sports.”

 Female athletes may have learned to skate over the cracks in the system, but that doesn’t mean they’re ignoring the problem.